Upton Park, London: Transport

 The southern area, near the Boleyn Ground, is served by Upton Park tube station, in Green Street, on the District and Hammersmith and City lines of the London Underground.

-Forest Gate railway station on the Great Eastern Main Line served by the Elizabeth line, and Wanstead Park railway station on the Tottenham & Hampstead railway served by London Overground's Suffragette Line trains, are both near the northern end of Green Street.
+Forest Gate railway station on the Great Eastern Main Line served by the Elizabeth line, and Wanstead Park railway station on the Gospel Oak to Barking line served by London Overground's Suffragette line trains, are both near the northern end of Green Street.

 Many buses serve the Upton Park Area such as 5, 58, 104, 115, 147, 238, 330, 376 and N15.

 On the road network, Green Street itself runs on a north–south axis, linking the A118 Romford Road in the north and the A124 Barking Road in the south, both major arterial routes linking central London to the eastern counties.